Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

 19. head/ tail: Lets us print out the first 10 line from the first and last part, respectively of a file.
     1. You can change the length with -n flag.
     2. You can monitor for more data with only tail if you add -f.
-20. `Redirect`: Greater-than(>) is used to redirect std output into a file.
+20. `Stdout`: Greater-than(>) is used to redirect std output into a file.
 Creates files if it doesn't exist.
     1. date > test.txt : The current date is written (over-written) in the file
     2. date >> test.txt: The current date is appended to the contents of the file
 21. cat: Primarily used for displaying the contents of one or more files to the terminal.